SichongP/myBlog/content/post/2019-08-07-write-scientific-paper-in-markdown.md

 ![alt text](figure.png)
 ```

-his wWould import the figure at current location.
+This would import the figure at current location.
 You can even further configure the figure like so:

 ```
 ![alt tex](figure.png){#id .class width=300px height=200px}